Notes on the Universal Elliptic KZB Equation: The Universal Elliptic KZB Connection

 This is a $\G$-invariant flat connection constructed by Calaque, Enriquez and Etingof \cite{cee} and by Levin and Racinet \cite{levin-racinet} on the bundle

 So it descends to a flat connection on the bundle $\bP \to \E'$.
 It has regular singularities along the universal lattice:

 It therefore descends to a meromorphic connection on the bundle $\bP \to \E$ with regular singularities along the zero-section.
-In the second part, we compute the connection to the Tate curve (Section~\ref{sec:tate}).
-That computation implies that its natural extension to the $q$-disk has regular singularities along the nodal cubic as well.
+In Section~\ref{sec:tate} we show that the natural extension of this connection to the $q$-disk has regular singularities along the nodal cubic.

 In this section we will follow Levin-Racinet (with modifications).